NoahCross44/Hound-Sniffer/README.md

 <img width="766" src="https://github.com/user-attachments/assets/10de194d-7143-4946-9d91-455a63e54690">

 # Overview
-Hound-Sniffer is a username reconnaissance and OSINT tool designed to search for usernames across multiple platforms, generate username variations and perform search engine dorking.
+Hound-Sniffer is a username reconnaissance and OSINT tool designed to search for usernames across multiple platforms and perform search engine dorking.
 It generates HTML reports to display the results in an interactive and user-friendly format.

 # Types of searches
 * Platform Search: General search for usernames on platforms defined in platforms.txt.
-* Variation Search Generates variations by inserting special characters (e.g., . or _).
-* Leet Search: Converts usernames to leet-speak (e.g., a -> @, e -> 3).
 * Dorking search:  Perform search engine queries on platforms like Google, Bing, and DuckDuckGo.

 # Features
 * Multi-threading: Quickly scans multiple platforms using threads for better performance.
 * Customizable User-Agent Headers: Rotates through user agents to avoid detection or rate limiting.
 * Customizable Platform searches with .txt file
-* Professional HTML Reports:
+* Professional HTML Reports
-  - Includes platform results, dorking results, username variations, and leet-speak variations.
-  - User-Friendly Interface: Simple prompts and clear outputs for all levels of users.
-  -

 <img width="1440" src="https://github.com/user-attachments/assets/0f9e62c8-255e-4b14-a87b-6e1eb0bfa894">